 Have you been diagnosed with endometriosis?
 Or do you experience symptoms that fit with endometriosis?
-It is a condition we often see in clinic and can affect our clients in various ways, and it may be mild or severe.
+It is a condition I see all too often in clinic.
+Sometimes, the effects are relatively mild but unfortunately for some, endo can be really debilitating.

 - Painful periods